Cooking: Scientific aspects

 The scientific study of cooking has become known as molecular gastronomy.
 This is a subdiscipline of food science concerning the physical and chemical transformations that occur during cooking.

 Important contributions have been made by scientists, chefs and authors such as Hervé This (chemist), Nicholas Kurti (physicist), Peter Barham (physicist), Harold McGee (author), Shirley Corriher (biochemist, author), Robert Wolke (chemist, author.)
 It is different for the application of scientific knowledge to cooking, that is "molecular cooking" (for the technique) or "molecular cuisine" (for a culinary style), for which chefs such as Raymond Blanc, Philippe and Christian Conticini, Ferran Adria, Heston Blumenthal, Pierre Gagnaire (chef).

 Chemical processes central to cooking include hydrolysis (in particular beta elimination of pectins, during the thermal treatment of plant tissues), pyrolysis, and glycation reactions wrongly named Maillard reactions.

-Cooking foods with heat depends on many factors: the specific heat of an object, thermal conductivity, and (perhaps most significantly) the difference in temperature between the two objects.
-Thermal diffusivity is the combination of specific heat, conductivity and density that determines how long it will take for the food to reach a certain temperature.
+Cooking food with heat depends on many factors: the specific heat of an object, thermal conductivity, and (perhaps most significantly) the temperature difference between the two objects.
+Thermal diffusivity is the combination of specific heat, conductivity, and density that determines how long it will take for the food to reach a certain temperature.